bytewax/bytewax/docs/tutorials/search-logs/index.md

 In a production system, these might come from external schema or be auto generated.

 Once the data model is defined, we can move on to generating input data to simulate user interactions.
 This will allow us to test our dataflow and logic functions before deploying them in a live environment.
-Let's create 2 users and simulate their click activity as follows:
+Let's create two users and simulate their click activity as follows:

 ```{literalinclude} dataflow.py
 :language: python